Vazumongr/Vazumongr.github.io/index.markdown

 </p>

 <p>
-You can find various pages related to Unreal in some way in the tab conveniently labeled "Unreal Stuff".
-You'll find miscellanous projects such as modding projects in the tab also conveniently labeled "Misc Projects".
+You can find various pages related to Unreal in the tab conveniently labeled "Unreal Stuff".
+You'll find miscellanous projects such as modding projects or plugins for non-unreal things in the tab also conveniently labeled "Misc Projects".
 My naming schemes are unreal, I know.
 </p>